- Monday Open Meditation sessions in the Duke Cancer Center Quiet Room 12:30 to 1:00 pm. More information online.

 - Commonly Asked Questions about Meditation and Stress Reduction

 - Ways to add Mindfulness

-- Guided mediation videos and resources for mediating on your own:
+- Guided meditation videos and resources for meditating on your own:

 by Jon Kabat-Zinn